 Why prior authorization isn't the best control point

-Many plans rely on prior authorization to control genetic testing.
-The intention is reasonable.
-The outcome is often messy.
+Many plans lean on prior authorization to control genetic testing.
+Reasonable intention.
+Messy outcome.

 - Delays for appropriate testing